 On the Drive:

 In our previous post Efficiency Improvements Part I, we discussed improvements to the Recovery Phase of the stroke to just before the Catch.
-In this article we will examine the next phase of the stroke, the Drive.
-While the Drive phase may seem rather straight forward, there are a variety of concerns that a coach and athlete should take into account in order to produce the most effective and efficient stroke.
-Rather than approach the stroke with the classic anecdote of “pull as hard as you can”, we will examine how to apply force during the Drive phase in order to maximize boat speed.
+In this article, we will examine the next phase of the stroke, the Drive.
+While the Drive phase may seem rather straightforward, there are a variety of concerns that a coach and athlete should take into account to produce the most effective and efficient stroke.
+Rather than approach the stroke with the classic anecdote of “pull as hard as you can,” we will examine how to apply force during the Drive phase to maximize boat speed.